thien/dinno/Documents/Requirements Specification/risks_assump_depend_constrain.md

 2. The requirements cannot be finalised until feedback and checking has been done by the client (In case any of the requirements are incorrect).

-3. The implementation cannot be completed until all design work has been completed.
-(Some basic implementation could start while extra design features are being added)
+3. Implementation cannot be started on a particular section of the system until all design work has been completed for that section.

 4. Testing cannot be completed until all implementation/extra features have been added to the system.